bmargogne/website-builder/readme.md

 - **livereload** : any change is automatically saved, and browser is refreshed

-### *** FOR FUTURE RELEASES

-#### Feature v0.3
-- **FTP deployment** : automatic upload to FTP
-- **uncss** : clean generated CSS pages from unused selectors (beware of dynamically generated selectors...)

-## Notes
+## Work in Progress

 ### known Issues
 - Watchers may miss newly created folders and their content.
 Just force the reload by saving the type of file concerned.
+- Also, some elements may need two reloads to properly update. (ex: stylesheet built in two steps)
 - For 'gulp-using', the console log of the file path is confusing.
 This is necessary to keep the 'gulp-newer' check working.
 - Changing a HTML partial will not rebuild the "caller" file, unless the "newer" package is deactivated on this task
-- Some elements may need two reload to properly update. (ex: stylesheet built in two steps)
+- sourcemaps are created, but on the uncompressed files.

 ### Improvments ideas

+#### version 0.3
+- should handle FTP deployment : automatic upload new files to FTP, delete unused files.
+- should clean generated CSS pages of unused selectors with gulp uncss (beware of dynamically generated selectors...)

+#### version ...who knows ??
-- Solving the known issues (any hint / help is welcome!)
+- should solve known issues (any hint / help is welcome!)
+- should handle server scripting (ex: using globs such as `**/server/**/*.*`)
-- should handle PHP pages
+- should handle PHP pages (both server and client)
-- should be able to work external frameworks (Ember, Meteor...)
+- should be able to be compatible with some external frameworks (Ember, Meteor...)
 - should accept typescript
-- include server globs scripting
-- be able to keep subfolder structure when copying elements found with **/{name} /**/*.*
+- should be able to keep subfolder structure when copying elements (ex: from `**/{name}/**/*.*` to `{name}/**/*.*` rather than from `**/{name}/**/*.*` to `{name}/*.*`)
-- be able to prepare one subset of scripts / style for landing page (used to have a very quick first load)
+- should be able to have specific smaller style & scripts files, for a quicker loading of landing page
-- **git integration** with creating/initiating and/or automatic commit & push to remote
+- should integrate git common tasks : creating/initiating repo, commit & push to remote
-- **up-to-date documentation**: links to used libraries, explaining default structuring / naming rules on files
+- should improve scss watching ( _why can't I exclude the partials?_ )
-- should automate bitmap image resizing (ex: for background)
+- should automate bitmap image resizing (ex: for optimzed webresponsive background)
-- improve rebuild of scss to prevent having to include partials in.
+- should keep a copy of all exploded collection (`**/{name}/**/*.*`) in the temp directory (... and use it as a reference to check what is there)
+- should improve variable declarations in gulp to have a dryer code

 - "assets" folder should be emptied as _components grows: most common things should be thought as components.
+- more comprehensive documentation